 This interdisciplinary project will focus on investigating the effect of circadian cycles on angiogenesis, with a particular interest in the application of the findings to the process of vascularization of tissue engineered scaffolds.
 The student will develop protocols of co-culture of vascular cells in vitro to model the development of angiogenesis and vascular maturation and study the effect of circadian cycle synchronisation on cell-cell interaction.
 Ultimately, the research will move towards the study of the effect of the circadian clock on tissue regeneration and vascularisation of tissue engineered constructs.

 - Anea; Circulation 2009

 - Jensen…Cao; Cell Cycle 2013

 Applicants should have:

-- At least an upper, second class honours degree (2.1) or equivalent in (but not restricted to) biomedical sciences, biological sciences, biomedical engineering or material sciences
+- A minimum of a second-class honours, upper division (2:1) or equivalent in biomedical sciences, biological sciences, biomedical engineering or material sciences

 - Fluency in English language

 - Motivation and enthusiasm for interdisciplinary work, capable of thinking and working independently.

 Applications must quote the reference stated below and include a cover letter, research statement, CV and at least contact details of two academic references.